NEW: Berlusconi lambasts a court ruling against him, saying it's baseless

 In a nine-minute video on Thursday, an indignant and defiant Berlusconi vented his anger over the court’s decision.

 “In exchange for the commitments I have made over almost 20 years in favor of my country and coming almost at the end of my public life, I receive as a reward accusations and a verdict that is founded on absolutely nothing, that takes away my personal freedoms and my political rights,” he said.

 “That is how Italy recognizes the sacrifices and commitments of its best citizens?”
 Berlusconi wondered out loud.
 “Is this the Italy that we love?
 Is this the Italy that we want?
 Absolutely not.

-The high court had said earlier Thursday that it supported a lower court's four-year prison sentence for Berlusconi.
+The court Thursday said it supported a lower court’s four-year prison sentence for Berlusconi.

 Three years of that sentence are covered in an amnesty aimed at cutting down on prison overcrowding, effectively reducing Berlusconi’s sentence to one year.

 The high court also ordered a lower court to reconsider whether Berlusconi, 76, should be banned from public office – a controversial issue that could play a key role in the country’s political future.

 A lower court convicted Berlusconi of tax evasion last October, sentencing him to four years in prison and barring him from public office for five years.
 In May, an Italian appeals court in Milan upheld that decision.

 The former prime minister can’t appeal the high court’s decision in the case.